 15 Strategies to Begin Intentional Eating: Living the Life God Calls us to Live.

 The introduction a few weeks ago of Intentional Eating is part of a plan to help you and I, as participants in the body of Christ, live the abundant life God calls us to live.
-Change begins when we want something better.
-This may be a better night’s sleep, less pain, more energy, or less brain fog.
+The world is pulling us away from this abundant life through many channels.

 No one, including myself, thinks they have a food addiction.
-That is, until we embark on the next diet adventure or try to eliminate processed food.
+That is, until we embark on the next diet adventure or try to eliminate a processed food item for our own good.
 At that point, our eyes are opened pretty wide.
+We wake up thinking about it and our mouths water or when the presence of our favorite item flashes across our T.V. screen and we cave into its clutches all over again.

 The apostle Paul understood the struggle so well!
 After a long battle with his desire to please God and please his flesh he says: